 - Do I often have blemishes, acne, and dark spots?

 Responding to the above can help you understand what's going on with your skin but it will not fully give you a solution to help better or prevent concerns you may have.
-Situations happen more frequently; this could indicate you have oily, or combination.
+Situations happen more frequently; this could indicate you have oily, or a combination.
 Otherwise, if you feel constant dryness, roughness, or itchiness; you could have drier skin.
 For more questions or concerns please contact us

 Learn about your skin conditions

-Your skin types should not be confused with skin conditions, they are not the same, to get to "Know your Skin Type" many men with oily skin tend to have high sebum productions; Oily skin is a skin type, acne is a skin condition.
+Your skin types should not be confused with skin conditions, they are not the same, to get to "Know your Skin Type" many men with oily skin tend to have high sebum production; Oily skin is a skin type, and acne is a skin condition.
 Generally, oily skin is a common problem amongst black men causing blackheads, breakouts, or blemishes.
 While other men with oily skin have better luck; it all depends on a variety of things such as your genetics, lifestyle, and habits.

 Learning about your skin condition, whether you have acne, eczema, hyper-pigmentation, rosacea, or any other condition; is essential to select the skincare formulated for black skin that is right for you.